THE AMP MODS

 My Pick

 For most Tesla owners: Viofo A229 Plus.
-Excellent dual-channel coverage, great low-light performance, fair price.
-Upgrade to BlackVue DR900X-2CH if you want cloud connectivity and the best image quality available.
+Excellent dual-channel coverage, Sony Starvis 2 for great low-light performance, fair price, and no subscription required.
+Upgrade to BlackVue DR900X-2CH if you want cloud connectivity and the ability to check your parked car from anywhere.

 Find your perfect Tesla upgrade bundle